bytebase/bytebase.com/content/docs/security/secret.md

 <HintBlock type="info">

-To create database secrets, you must be the Workspace Owner or Workspace DBA.
+To create database secrets, you must be the Workspace Admin or Workspace DBA.

 </HintBlock>